abhineet123/MTF/Config/ReadMe.md

 			Search method to use for the MTF tracker or the name of the detection based tracker Possible Values:
 			ic/iclk:	Inverse Compositional Lucas Kanade
-				iclm/icl:	use Levenberg Marquardt (LM) formulation (only NT version supports this now) fc/fclk:	Forward Compositional Lucas Kanade
+				iclm/icl:	use Levenberg Marquardt (LM) formulation
+			fc/fclk:	Forward Compositional Lucas Kanade
-				fclm/fcl:	use LM formulation (only NT version supports this now) fa/falk:	Forward Additive Lucas Kanade
+				fclm/fcl:	use LM formulation
+			fa/falk:	Forward Additive Lucas Kanade
-				falm/fal:	use LM formulation (only NT version supports this now) ia/ialk:	Inverse Additive Lucas Kanade
+				falm/fal:	use LM formulation
+			ia/ialk:	Inverse Additive Lucas Kanade
-				ialm/ial:	use LM formulation (only NT version supports this now)
+				ialm/ial:	use LM formulation
 			esm:	Efficient Second-order Minimization
-				eslm/esl:	use LM formulation (only NT version supports this now)
+				eslm/esl:	use LM formulation

-			Note:	LM formulation can also be enabled for all of the above SMs by setting leven_marq to 1 (currently only NT version supports this so enable_nt should be 1 too)
+			Note:	LM formulation can also be enabled for all of the above SMs by setting leven_marq to 1

 			pf:	Particle filter
 				pfic:	cascade tracker with PF+ICLK